 Further complicating this?
 The fact that many travelers visit specifically to enjoy highly seasonal phenomena, namely spring’s cherry blossoms and the colors of autumn.

-Indeed, my goal over the next few paragraphs is not so much to give a lesson in the intricacies of Japan’s weather and climate, but only to mention them in as much as they might affect your future travel.
+When is the best weather month in Japan?
+My goal over the next few paragraphs is not so much to give a lesson in the intricacies of Japan’s weather and climate, but only to mention them in as much as they might affect your future travel.

 Japan Has Four Seasons-Kind Of